openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

 --------------

-A staged flight produces one branch of flight data per stage, and the export gives each one its own folder, its own track color (see `Stage colors`_), and its own set of waypoints.
+A staged flight produces one branch of flight data per stage, and the export gives each one its own folder, its own set of colors (see `Stage colors`_), and its own set of waypoints.

 Because every stage reaches its own apogee and its own landing, waypoint names are prefixed with the stage they belong to -- *Sustainer Apogee*, *Booster Landing* -- so that the